TravisWheelerLab/drug-sniffer/site/source/stages.rst

 Stages
 ======

-The `workflow/` directory contains everything necessary to run the Drug Sniffer pipeline conveniently on a variety of computing platforms.
-The individual components of the pipeline (stages) are described below.
+The ``workflow/`` directory contains everything necessary to run the Drug Sniffer pipeline conveniently on a variety of computing platforms.

+Container configuration can be found in the ``containers/`` directory.
+However, *Drug Sniffer* users should not need to interact with the contents of this directory.

+The individual
+components of the pipeline (stages) are described below.
 Although it is possible to use the pipeline without understanding the individual stages, this information is provided here to aid users in troubleshooting, and for completeness.